 - Chemical disinfectants have components that kill microorganisms.
-The types of microorganisms killed by the disinfectant is dependent on the type of chemical, the concentration and the time of exposure. - Other factors that affect the efficacy of disinfection chemical usage are: - prior cleaning of the object dirt inactivates disinfectants and harbors microorganisms - level of microbial contamination - physical nature of the objects cleaned (cracks and crevices) - presence of biofilms which harbor / protect microorganisms - temperature / pH of the disinfection process - It is important to note that not all disinfectants are able to kill spores
+The types of microorganisms killed by the disinfectant is dependent on the type of chemical, the concentration and the time of exposure. - Other factors that affect the efficacy of disinfection chemical usage are: - prior cleaning of the object dirt inactivates disinfectants and harbours microorganisms; - the level of microbial contamination; - the physical nature of the objects cleaned (cracks and crevices); - the presence of biofilms, which harbour/protect microorganisms; and - the temperature/pH of the disinfection process. - It's important to note that not all disinfectants are able to kill spores.